ideaconsult/apps-ambit/tautomers-example/README.md

  -i,--inchi <on/off>               Generate InChI (default 'on')
  -l,--rulenumberlimit <limit>      The rule number limit n.
 If the number
                                    or found rules is larger than <limit> then rule selection is performed.
+                                   Default value limit = 10
  -m,--maxbacktracks <n>            Maximal number <n> of backtracks
-                                   performed by the incremental algorithms-DFSA (default value 100000) -o,--output <output>              Output file name ( .sdf | .txt  | .csv
+                                   performed by the incremental algorithms-DFSA (default value 5000) -n,--inchicheck <on/off>          The result tautomers are checked for duplicatin comparing InChI keys (default 'off') -o,--output <output>              Output file name ( .sdf | .txt  | .csv
                                    | .cml | .n3 ) - recognised by extension!
+ -p,--inputfilter <filter>         Filters the inputed molecules as
+                                   defined by the <filter> string containing conditions in the form: PROP=a or PROP=[a,b] or PROP=[,b] or PROP=[a,] to define a value or interval.
- -r,--maxregistrations <n>         Maximal number <n> of tautomer
-                                   registrations by the combinatorial algorithms (default value 2000) -s,--ruleselection <mode>         Rule selection mode: all, random -t,--tautomers <set>              all: Write all tautomers; best: Write only the best tautomer
+                                   Posible properties: #Mol - molecule record number, NA - number of atoms, NB - number of bonds, CYCLOMATIC - cyclomatic numberUse symbol ';' as logical AND to combine several conditions e.g. NA=[30,50];#Mol=[450,1000] -r,--maxregistrations <n>         Maximal number <n> of tautomer registrations by the combinatorial and incremental algorithms (default value 1000) -s,--ruleselection <mode>         Rule selection mode: all, random -t,--tautomers <set>              all: Write all tautomers; best: Write only the best tautomer -x,--exclude <file>               Excludes from the output file and benchmarking the structures for which the incremental algorithm is switched to combinatorial one (i.e. rule number limit is reached).
+The info for excluded structures is stored in <file>
+ -z,--isomorphismcheck <on/off>    The result isomorphic tautomers are
+                                   filtrated (default 'on')
 Examples:
 Read file and write all tautomers to the standard out : java -jar example-ambit-tautomers-jar-with-dependencies.jar     -f filename.sdf